What Is Christian Apologetics?

 In 1 Cor.
 9:20-23 Paul writes:

-To the Jews I become as a Jew in order to win Jews.
-To those under the law I became as one under the law (though not myself being under the law) that I might win those under the law.
-To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
-To the weak I became weak, that I might win the weak.
-I have become all things to all people, that by all means I might save some.
+To the Jews, I become like a Jew in order to win Jews.
+To those under the law, I became as one under the law (though not myself being under the law) that I might win those under the law.
+To those outside the law, I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
+To the weak, I became weak, that I might win the weak.
+I have become all things to all people, that by all means, I might save some.
 I do it all for the sake of the gospel, that I may share with them in its blessings.

 The Gospel must be clearly communicated and understood in order for it to be believed.
 Each new generation of Christians must communicate and defend the Christian message in the milieu or social and cultural context in which it finds itself.
 The culture will change over time but the core Christian message never changes.